daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 #### Function calls

 Function calls can address [*built-in* functions](/doc/DaphneDSLBuiltins.md) as well as *user-defined* functions, but the syntax is the same in both cases:
-The name of the function followed by a comma-separated list of positional parameters in parantheses.
+The name of the function followed by a comma-separated list of positional parameters in parentheses.

 *Examples*
 ```